tmr4/py65_65816/README.md

 3. I've successfully run a non-interrupt version of my own 6502 Forth in the new 65C816 device in emulation mode.
 This isn't surprising since much of the code comes from py65 6502 and 65C02 devices.
 I expect an interrupt version of it will run as well, but I haven't tested this.
 I expect that many 6502 programs will run in emulation mode.
 Note however, that there are differences between the 65C816 operating in emulation mode and the 6502/65C02 that could cause problems with your program.

+4. OF816 now runs in py65 with the new 65C816 device with the py65816 platform.
+This also currently runs entirely in bank 0.

 # Status

 * Initial commit: January 11, 2022
 * Successfully tested my 65C02 Forth in emulation mode
 * Was able to run Liara Forth in native mode in block 0.
-* Was able to start OF816.
+* Was able to start OF816 in native mode in block 0.
     * FIXED: Currently input is accepted but not properly interpreted.
-    * Numbers aren't interpreted properly, but coded ones (-1, 0, 1, 2, 3) work as expected.
+    * FIXED: Numbers aren't interpreted properly, but coded ones (-1, 0, 1, 2, 3) work as expected.
 * Successfully ran 507 unit tests in emulation mode, 506 unit tests in native 8-bit mode and 226 unit tests in native 16-bit mode.
   * FIXED: (Many words cause it to crash (likely due to one of the limitations listed above).)
   * FIXED: Currently all numbers print out as 0.
 After verifying that Liara Forth works properly on the W65C265SXB development board, using my debug window (https://github.com/tmr4/py65_debug_window) I tracked the issue down to UM* where the high byte in the high cell of the result is zero (for example $1234 * $1234 = $14b5a90 but my 65816 simulation is yielding $04b5a90).
 I couldn't find any obvious errors in my code after examining each line code for the Liara Forth UM*.
 I'm ending up with a 24 bit value rather than a 32 bit one, so that may give me a clue to what's happening.
 Update: turns out I was shifting the high byte by the byte mask ($ffff) instead of the byte width ($08)!
 Oops.